TZProgrammer/Iterated-Tetration-Fractal/README.md

 # Iterated-Tetration-Fractal
 Tetration is repeated exponentiation, just like exponentiation is repeated multiplication and multiplication is repeated addition.
 Spirals form by plotting the numbers found by iterating the tetration operator on a point in the complex plane.
-This project colours each pixel on a canvas according to the number of arms in the spirals generated at those coordinates, creating a never-before-seen fractal
+This project colours each pixel on a canvas according to the number of arms in the spirals generated at those coordinates, creating a never-before-seen fractal.

 Below are some results in 1920x1920 resolution.